kainatzoglou/kainatzoglou/README.md

 - 👋 Hi, I’m @kainatzoglou
 - 👀 I’m interested in risk modelling and machine learning applications on risk management
 - 🌱 I’m currently learning new ways to apply machine learning and solve business problems
-- 💞️ I’m looking to collaborate on any Python/Matlab Project that related to finance, insurance and risk
+- 💞️ I’m looking to collaborate on any Project related to finance, insurance and risk
+- ✔ Languages: Python, R, Matlab, C